EnricoBras/TechWebProject/README.md

 1) Open any database manager between HeidiSQL or others
 2) create a new database named 'jobreview'
-3) import the dump sql file 'dump_database' provided in the 'Database' folder (ensure triggers and verifications are active)
+3) import the dump sql file 'dump_database' provided in the 'Dump Database' folder (ensure triggers and verifications are active)
 4) Open a terminal in the project root folder
 5) install dependencies  '''bash npm install
 6) open BackEnd/database.js